 Let me share my thoughts on the performance overhead that controlling egress traffic using Istio adds: Accessing external services already could have high latency and the overhead added because of two or three proxies inside the cluster could likely not be very significant by comparison.
 After all, applications with a microservice architecture can have chains of dozens of calls between microservices.
 Therefore, an additional hop with one or two proxies in the egress gateway should not have a large impact.

 Moreover, we continue to work towards reducing Istio’s performance overhead.
 Possible optimizations include:

 - Extending Envoy to handle wildcard domains: This would eliminate the need for a third proxy between the application and the external services for that use case.

 - Using mutual TLS for authentication only without encrypting the TLS traffic, since the traffic is already encrypted.

 I hope that after reading this series you are convinced that controlling egress traffic is very important for the security of your cluster.
 Hopefully, I also managed to convince you that Istio is an effective tool to control egress traffic securely, and that Istio has multiple advantages over the alternative solutions.
 Istio is the only solution I’m aware of that lets you:

 - Control egress traffic in a secure and transparent way

 - Use Kubernetes artifacts to specify the traffic source

 In my opinion, secure control of egress traffic is a great choice if you are looking for your first Istio use case.
-In this case, Istio already provides you some benefits even before you start using all other Istio features: traffic management, security, policies and observability, applied to traffic between microservices inside the cluster.
+In this case, Istio already provides you some benefits even before you start using all other Istio features: traffic management, security, policies and telemetry, applied to traffic between microservices inside the cluster.

 So, if you haven’t had the chance to work with Istio yet, install Istio on your cluster and check our egress traffic control tasks and the tasks for the other Istio features.
 We also want to hear from you, please join us at discuss.istio.io.